Examples of Our Work

 We customize our approach to the engagement’s needs, depending on the number of potential ownership entrants and the specific outcomes our client wants.

-In one case, our client wanted to introduce one additional partner-owner to their firm.
+In this case, our client wanted to introduce one additional partner-owner to their firm.
 We engaged in a co-creative process with them to determine:

 1. What role the new partner will play operationally and strategically in the business.